 Whether stored damp or dry cardboard, paper, woody materials and other materials will be soaked when added in layers to construct a hot compost heap or pile. heap

-Vegetable, herbaceous, bedding plants & flowers for hot composting
+Vegetable, herbaceous, bedding plants & flowers

-One of the simplest storage method for garden waste is to use two bins or covered piles.
+One of the simplest storage method for green garden waste is to use two bins or covered piles.
 One pile is for coarse materials such as stalks, finished annuals and pot plots and prunings.
 The second bin is used to collect grass clippings and green leaves.

 Green vegetable tops, material such as annual weeds and green manures are best exposed to the sun to dry for a few days to reduce their moisture content before storage.
 Although the heat generated during hot composting should kill perennial weeds I would suggest that such weeds are completely dried before being added to the storage bin.

 Water plants removed when clearing ponds can also be sun dried before storage if they are not to be immediately added to the compost bin.
 Once dried this green waste can then be stored in a covered pile or New Zealand bin until required

 Freshly cut grass is high in nitrogen i.e. is a ‘green’ material and if stored directly in a bin may decompose quickly forming a dark, wet, smelly anaerobic mat.
 This can be avoided allowing the grass clippings to dry out completely before adding them to a storage bin.
 The dried grass will be classified as a “brown”.